-Key Activity Remedial action to be Implemented Impact on Funding Status Timeframe about 10% projected increase Year 3 - Projected Collection rate of about 15% projected v) Data cleansing: i) Continue with the data cleansing project, about 22,901 household and business has been completed, the remaining 25,000 will be completed in two financial year 2023/24 and 2024/25, The data cleansing process will contribute to the completeness of billing which will 2023/24 - 2024/25 To be ii) Ensure that meter management directly improve the revenue and the collection. monthly with reference to the target.
+Key Activity Remedial action to be Impact on Timeframe Implemented Funding Status

+about 10% projected increase Year 3 - Projected Collection rate of about 15% projected increase

+v) Data cleansing: i) Continue with the data 2023/24 - 2024/25

+V) Data cicansing. cleansing project, about The data 2024/23

+22,901 household and cleansing

+business has been process

+completed, the remaining wil l

+25,000 will be contribute to the To be

+completed in two financial year 2023/24 and 2024/25, completeness of billing which will monitored

+onning which will

+ii) Ensure that meter management directly improve the revenue and monthly with

+the collection. reference to the target.

-completeness (linking of water and electricity meters to the respective properties) and linking to the respective erfs.
-The collection impact of the data cleansing process cannot be quantified at this point in time iii) Valuation Roll Balancing/Reconciliation in line with the requirements of MFMA Circulars 93 & 98.
-We will further engage Treasury for advice in terms of improving this process and will be assessed monthly durin g the plan monitoring and reporting.
+completeness (linking of water and electricity meters to the respective properties) and linking to the respective erfs. impact of the data cleansing process iii) Valuation Roll Balancing/Reconciliation in line with the requirements of MFMA Circulars 93 & 98.
+We will further engage Treasury for advice in terms of improving this process monthly durin i.

-i.
 APPOINTMENT OF DEBT COLLECTORS